troclaux/notes/sql.md

   - `FOREIGN KEY`: creates a column with the values of a column in another table
     - `CASCADE`: defines what happens to foreign keys when the reference is changed
       - `ON DELETE`: when a record in the primary table is deleted, any records in the foreign key table that reference the deleted primary key will also be deleted
-      - ON UPDATE: changes on primary table also apply to child tables
+      - `ON UPDATE`: changes on primary table also apply to child tables
 - `ALTER table`: modify existing table in the database
 - `DROP table`: delete a table and its data from the database
 - `TRUNCATE table`: delete all rows from a table without deleting the table itself